grafana/integration-sample-apps/sample-apps/oracledb/README.md

 - **Oracle Database 23c Free**: Containerized Oracle Database instance with pre-configured monitoring user and permissions
 - **Oracle Instant Client**: Configured Oracle Instant Client libraries for database connectivity
-- **Oracle User**: A single standard monitoring user is setup `grafanau/r7DC98o8Op` which can be used to run the underlying queries of the prometheus exporter
+- **Oracle User**: A single standard common monitoring user is setup `C##GRAFANAU/r7DC98o8Op` which can be used to run the underlying queries of the prometheus exporter.
+This should have access to all PDBs of the deployment.
 - **Observability**: Grafana Alloy configuration with Oracle DB Prometheus exporter for metrics and logs collection

 ## Make commands